Who We Are

 We work with organisations across sport, government and industry to build the capability of sport and expand participation opportunities for people with disability.

-Partner with Disability Sports Australia to help shape a sport system where people with disability can participate in the way that works for them.
+Partner with Disability Sports Australia to help shape a sport system where people with disability can take part in the way that works for them.

 Disability Sports Australia and Bupa banner displayed courtside in an indoor sports venue, with participants taking part in activities in the background.